 If you live and work in South Carolina but are not a natural citizen of the US, you could face potential issues regarding your immigration.
 Even if you immigrated here legally, with a VISA or other legal method, you could get caught in an immigration raid and have your right to be in the US questioned.
 You could even face deportation.

 It is important to understand that you still have rights in the US, even if you are not a legal US citizen.
 You can request to speak to an attorney if you feel your rights in South Carolina are threatened, and you can fight detainment or deportation.

 South Carolina Immigration Law

-In 2014, South Carolina agreed to permanently block specific key provisions of an anti-immigration bill which would have made life difficult for undocumented immigrants.
+In 2014, South Carolina agreed to permanently block specific key provisions of an anti-immigration bill that would have made life difficult for undocumented immigrants.
 The state agreed to soften crackdowns on undocumented workers based on “mere presence,” which can also help the lives and livelihoods of the state’s documented workers and students.

-South Carolina has several major colleges and universities, and is also home to numerous farms.
+South Carolina has several major colleges and universities and is also home to numerous farms.
 Every year, the tourist trade brings in millions of dollars in revenue for the state.
 Both documented and undocumented immigrants may come to the state to find work, or for education.
 Without understanding that there are state and federal level protections for workers and students from other countries, these groups could easily get caught up in an immigration raid.

 I Am Being Deported and I Need to Stay!

 If you face detainment, deportation, or other proceedings that involves your immigration status, you do still have rights in the US, even if you are not a citizen.
 The South Carolina immigration attorneys at the Strom Law Firm offer a free case evaluation to discuss your VISA, green card, or immigration status.
 Contact us today for help.
 Se Habla Espanol